British Labor Leader Jeremy Corbyn Pelted By An Egg-Wielding Brexit Supporter

 Labor leader Jeremy Corbyn was struck with an egg while visiting a mosque by a pro-Brexit demonstrator.
 The man was arrested and taken into custody, and Corbyn’s visit continued.

-Express says that the man, age 41, was taken into custody on suspicion of assault.
+Express says that the man, 41, was taken into custody on suspicion of assault.
 Corbyn was visiting Finsbury Park Mosque in north London on Sunday for a Visit My Mosque Day event when the incident occurred.

 Before arriving at Finsbury Park, Corbyn had visited the Muslim Welfare Center to meet with worshippers just before the man pelted him with the egg.
 A London Metropolitan Police spokesman confirmed that the protester made contact with the egg and hit “a member of parliament.”